AaTekle/PageRank/README.md

 ## Applicability of PageRank

 - **Usage within Search Engines:**
   *   Used to measure the relevance of web pages.
-Helping users find credible ranked information quickly.
+Helping people find credible ranked information quickly.

 ## PageRank Vocabulary List: